 Using Consequences to Maintain Your Parental Authority

 When your child acts out or breaks the rules, it’s normal to feel your authority as a parent slipping away.
-If you’re like most parents, you’ve tried everything: you’ve taken the car away, locked the video games in a cabinet, and have even considered cancelling Christmas or a birthday party.
+If you’re like most parents, you’ve tried everything: you’ve taken the phone away, locked the video games in a cabinet, and have even considered canceling Christmas or a birthday party.

 “The most effective way to change a child’s behavior—and assert your authority—is through clear, consistent consequences that are tied to that behavior.”

 Parents who have an authoritative style set clear rules and have realistic expectations that those rules will be followed.
-This doesn’t mean they act like a dictator, randomly doling out harsh punishments for any and all infractions!
-On the contrary, the authoritative parent’s goal teach and coach their child to better behavior.
-And they know that the most effective way to change a child’s behavior—and assert your authority—is through clear, consistent consequences that are tied to that behavior.
+This doesn’t mean they act like a dictator, randomly doling out harsh punishments for any and all infractions.

-The reality is, you can’t punish your child into better behavior for two main reasons: there is no incentive for your child to improve; and they don’t learn how to behave any differently.
-(That’s why it feels like nothing ever changes, no matter what penalties you hand out.)
-By contrast, an effective consequence requires that your child learns that in order to get what they want, they need to improve their behavior.
+The reality is, you can’t punish your child into better behavior for two main reasons: (1) there is no incentive for your child to improve; and (2) they don’t learn how to behave any differently.
+That’s why it feels like nothing ever changes, no matter what penalties you hand out.

 The Three Elements of Effective Consequences

-Simply stated, an effective consequence is one that is task-specific, time-specific, and related to the behavior you want to see change.
+James Lehman, in The Total Transformation® Program, tells us that there are three elements to effective consequences.
+Simply stated, an effective consequence is one that is (1) task-specific, (2) time-specific, and (3) related to the behavior you want to see change.
 So, what does that mean?

-- Task-specific means that there is something your child needs to accomplish or practice related to the original problem.
+Task-specific means that there is something your child needs to accomplish or practice related to the original problem.
 This is a concrete behavior, like meeting curfew or not swearing.
-Otherwise, your child is just “doing time”—waiting out the time period until their privileges are restored instead of spending that time engaging in the type of behavior you do want to see.
+Otherwise, your child is just “doing time”—waiting out the time period until their privileges are restored instead of spending that time engaging in and practicing appropriate behavior.

 It’s just not effective to remove privileges for vague or long stretches of time.
-If you take something away for six months, that is like an eternity in the life of your child; she’ll feel like the whole thing is pointless.
-Plus, as a parent, it’s SUPER hard to stick to a long term consequence.
+If you take something away for three months, that is like an eternity in the life of your child.
+She’ll feel like the whole thing is pointless.
+Plus, as a parent, it’s SUPER hard to stick to a long-term consequence.
 You lose your resolve, you get distracted, or you simply forget.

 Now, what if you’ve already decided to take away Christmas, or you’ve already banned your son from using the car for the next year?
 How can you shift directions without losing your authority?

-Look, your authority as a parent is not rooted in you sticking to a badly thought-out consequence.
-Your authority as a parent is a long-term investment; you build and maintain it by remaining calm, clear, and consistent.
-If you have to go back and change a consequence, try this:
+Look, your authority as a parent is not rooted in you sticking to an ineffective consequence.
+Your authority as a parent is a long-term investment.
+You build and maintain it by remaining calm, clear, and consistent.
+If you have to go back and change a consequence, try saying this:

-In this example, the parent used all three components of an effective consequence: it’s tied to the original behavior (breaking curfew), and it is both task and time specific.
+In this example, the parent used all three components of an effective consequence: (1) it’s tied to the original behavior (breaking curfew), (2) it’s task-oriented, and (3) it’s time specific.

 It’s important to note that an authoritative parent does not argue or debate goals or consequences with their child.
 However, the authoritative parent is unafraid to review consequences they’ve given in the past in favor of repeatable, attainable, goal-oriented rules and expectations.

 Say, for example, your child is engaging in unsafe behaviors, such as driving under the influence of drugs or alcohol.
-Not only would it be okay, it would be necessary, to bar access to the car for a long stretch of time.
+Not only would it be okay, but it would also be necessary to bar access to the car for a long stretch of time.

 But within that long stretch, you can establish short-term task-oriented goals (think “small steps in the right direction”) so that your child has a consistent opportunity show improvement.